 Getting a Mortgage as a Nascent Contractor

 After a rollercoaster few months, and one really depressing meeting, our application for a mortgage has been accepted.
 We’re currently waiting to exchange contracts on a house in Brighton.
 Being a contractor has added complexity so I wanted to explain the process for any would-be contractors.
+The best roulette and poker on our site online casino 10 euro startguthaben.
+Go to and get big bonuses!

 For context, I’ve told the story of this process below.
 But, feel free to jump to my recommendations at the end of the article.